Skip to main content

 Layer 1: Network Invisibility

-Every non-main agent runs in a Docker container with --cap-drop=ALL and --network=none.
-No outbound network access from inside the sandbox — web tools (browser, search) execute on the gateway host process, not inside the container.
-Each agent gets an isolated workspace mount at /workspace-<agentId> (read-write).
+Every non-main agent runs in a Docker container with --cap-drop=ALL, --security-opt=no-new-privileges, and --network=none.
+There is no outbound network from inside the sandbox: web tools (browser, search) execute on the gateway host, not in the container, so a tool appearing in an agent's allowed list never means its container has network access.
+Workers inherit their lead's container and its isolation.

 Cost Governance with LiteLLM